AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

 ### Fabricating a Model Tipping Bucket System

-To test out the pulse inlet flow, the team is continuing the idea from last year using tipping bucket.
-Based on the 2018 tipping bucket that has been fabricated, this year the research team is going to fabricate the inlet system of four pipes where the tipping bucket is pouring the waste water as it shown in Figure 12.
+To test out the pulse inlet flow thoroughly, the team continued the idea of using the tipping bucket from 2018.
+Based on that tipping bucket, this year's UASB-R fabricated an inlet system using four pipes, where the tipping bucket pours the waste water, as shown in Figure 12.

-Based on the sketch, the red section represents a wastewater tank to hold wastewater where the tipping bucket is attach, and the black box located on the bottom is the 4 pipes outlet system that deliver the waste water evenly to the sludge blanket reactor.
+Based on the sketch in Figure 12, the red section represents a wastewater tank that holds wastewater before the tipping bucket, and the black box located on the bottom are the four pipe outlet system that deliver the waste water evenly to the sludge blanket reactor.

-To fabricate the system, the transparent material will be used so the team can see through what is happening inside the tank.
-The tank is fabricated using the plastic container, and the 4-pipe-outlet system is fabricated with .5" thick plastic sheet.
-The plastic sheet is cut into square with perimeter of 3" with total of 5 sides.
-The 4 sides are for the wall, and the other side is used to enclosed the bottom of the box. the 4 pieces of cut plastic then are glued together using a PVC glue.
+A transparent material was used to fabricate this system, so the team could observe what happens inside the tank.
+The tank was fabricated using the plastic containers, and the four pipe outlet system was fabricated using .5" thick plastic sheet.
+The plastic sheet was cut into squares with a perimeter of 3" and with a total of five sides.
+The four sides were for the wall, and the other side was used to enclose the bottom of the box.
+The four pieces of cut plastic then were glued together using PVC glue.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/BC6EE48D-AAA1-43AC-A45D-0C40D29D7809.jpeg?raw=true" width="250px"/></p>
 <p align="center">Fig. 12 - Sketch of the tipping bucket system.
 Inlet tubes not included

-The fabrication has just begun.
-Once finished, the team will be testing the model tipping bucket system to see if the the flow is being evenly distributed into the inlets.
-If it is not, UASB Research and UASB Design will work on coming up ideas to fix this problem, a process which most likely will be postponed to the next semester, depending on how long fabrication and testing takes.
+The fabrication recently begun.
+The team has looked into testing the model of the tipping bucket system itself to see if the the flow is being evenly distributed into the four pipe inlet system.
+If not, UASB-R and UASB-D planned to work on new ideas to fix the problem.
+This process may be postponed to next semester depending on how long fabrication and testing takes.

 ## Key Contacts